Research conducted with a remote Amazonian tribe suggests that people used to non-western music have no preference for consonant over dissonant notes.

 But researchers from the Massachusetts Institute of Technology (MIT) believe they have overturned this assumption.
 Data was gathered from a group of people from the Tsimane tribe, and a group of urban dwellers from Bolivia.
-In addition, two smaller groups made up of people from the US, one including people with musical training and another individuals with none, also took part.
+In addition, two smaller groups made up of people from the US, including people with musical training and another individual with none, also took part.

-Researchers found that the Tsimane showed no preference for consonant sounds, rating consonant and dissonant chords as “equally pleasant.”
+Researchers found that the Tsimane showed no preference for consonant sounds, rating consonant, and dissonant chords as “equally pleasant.”
 The Bolivians who live in the city showed a significantly higher preference for consonance, but not as high as the groups from the US.

 The Tsimane do not make use of harmony in their traditional music, only playing melodic notes.

-The researchers were able to replicate the results in a second study, when they took Tsimane music and created artificial consonant and dissonant harmonies by shifting the pitch.
+The researchers were able to replicate the results in a second study when they took Tsimane music and created artificial consonant and dissonant harmonies by shifting the pitch.